 Error 0x8007007A may show up if you use Windows Live Mail to send and receive emails on Windows 10.
 This error usually roots from a conflict between One Drive and Live Mail.

 In this article, we look into some troubleshooting methods to resolve Windows Live Mail error 0x8007007A.

-How to fix Windows Live Mail error 0x8007007A
+How do I fix Windows Live Mail error 0x8007007A?

 - Delete Pending emails from Outbox